PennLINC/PennLINC.github.io/docs/meta-analysis/setup.md

   * Analyses
   * Figures

 After setup, your first task should be to pre-register your systematic review on PROSPERO.
-PROSPERO isn’t the only site to pre-register your study, but it is the most well-known site for pre-registering a systematic review.
+PROSPERO isn't the only site to pre-register your study, but it is the most well-known site for pre-registering a systematic review.

 ## 1. PROSPERO Preregistration
 PROSPERO is a site to preregister systematic reviews.
 However, before preregistration, first create a 1-page meta-analysis protocol using [this example](https://docs.google.com/document/d/1u9sNYLe6TRYjZZXONG4-kV1IN8ifEuI3IcWIqoxnsks/edit?usp=sharing) to guide how the meta-analysis will be conducted.
 This will be a reference for the team to use.
 Part of this involves developing a search strategy.
 Search strategies from previous meta-analyses will be helpful as a guideline.